Stable rank of $\mathrm{C}(X)\rtimes\Gamma$: Introduction

-In this paper, we still consider these two properties, and we show that if a free and minimal $\Gamma$-action has the (URP) and (COS), then the transformation group C*-algebra must have stable rank one (Theorem \ref{main-thm}).
-Since any free and minimal $\Int^d$-actions have the (URP) and (COS), the C*-algebra $\mathrm{C}(X) \rtimes \Int^d$ has stable rank one, no matter it is classifiable or not: \begin{thmN}[Corollary \ref{sr-Z}] Let $\Int^d$ act freely and minimally on a compact Hausdorff space $X$.
+In this paper, we again consider these two properties, and we show that if a free and minimal $\Gamma$-action has the (URP) and (COS), then the transformation group C*-algebra must have stable rank one (Theorem \ref{main-thm}).
+Since any free and minimal $\Int^d$-action has the (URP) and (COS), the C*-algebra $\mathrm{C}(X) \rtimes \Int^d$, classifiable or not, always has stable rank one: \begin{thmN}[Corollary \ref{sr-Z}] Let $\Int^d$ act freely and minimally on a compact Hausdorff space $X$.
 Then $\mathrm{tsr}(\mathrm{C}(X) \rtimes \Int^d) = 1.$ \end{thmN}

-As consequences of stable rank one, we obtain the following properties of the crossed product C*-algebra $A=\mathrm{C}(X)\rtimes\Int^d$, where $(X, \Int^d)$ is free and minimal: \begin{itemize}
+As consequences of stable rank one (some of them are well known), we obtain the following properties of the crossed product C*-algebra $A=\mathrm{C}(X)\rtimes\Int^d$, where $(X, \Int^d)$ is free and minimal (in general, those properties also hold for any C*-algebra $A=\mathrm{C}(X)\rtimes\Gamma$, where $(X, \Gamma)$ is free, minimal, and has the (URP) and (COS)): \begin{itemize}

 \item $A$ has cancellation of projections, cancellation in Cuntz semigroup, and $\mathrm{U}(A)/\mathrm{U}_0(A) \cong \Kone(A)$ (Corollary \ref{cor-cancellation}).